Wizard-Of-Chaos/Scheduling-algs/README.md

  Written by Alexander Wiecking and Shyheim Williams.

  ALEXANDER WIECKING:
  Wrote out initial scheduler implementation as well as the Round Robin algorithm / FCFS and the stats.
-Also random processes.
+Also random processes and test cases.

  SHYHEIM WILLIAMS:
- Wrote out file input, command line args, HRRN, SJR, and SJF algorithm.
+ Wrote out file input, command line args, HRRN, SJR, and SJF algorithm and test cases.